 HOH is actively involved in academic teaching, research and publication.
 The academic world is seen as parallel reality to the practice, a testing ground for new ideas, techniques, insights and talent.
 Practice and theory, reality and dream, are seen as indivisible parts of each other.

-HOH was founded in 2017 combing the projects, ambitions, experience and expertise of the founding partners’ offices and is currently working on a site-specific work for the Amsterdam Light Festival, a high-way
+HOH was founded in 2017 combining the projects, ambitions, experience and expertise of the founding partners’ offices and is currently working on a site-specific work for the Amsterdam Light Festival, a high-way

 underpass in Amsterdam, two residential buildings and an urban plan for Jyväkylä (Finland) as a result of their winning Europan proposal, the headquarters for one of the world’s largest manufacturers of fragrance and flavourings, new housing for University of Amsterdam’s Institute for Advanced Study and an urban plan of 125.000m2 in Amsterdam.